-The nail styling market keeps coming with new products faster and faster which gets harder to follow.
-New technologies, products, methods it can cause a headache especially to a beginner stylist.
+The nail styling market keeps coming up with new products faster and faster which gets harder to follow.
+New technologies, products, methods, it can cause a headache especially for a beginner stylist.

 Before you start following the new, hot trends it is important to consolidate the knowledge and discover facts about the basic methods.
-All this is to make sure that you know how each method works to make a conscious decision.
+This is to make sure that you know how each method works to make a conscious decision.

 The choice of a manicure should be based on a number of different factors – the most important of course is our client's nails.
-With time and thanks to gained experience, you'll be able to assess the state of the nails and offer the right nail-care treatment and the right method of applying manicure.
+With time and experience, you'll be able to assess the state of the nails and offer the right nail-care treatment and the right method of completeing a manicure.

 The difference between acrylic and gel nails

 The basic difference between gel and acrylic nails lies in the method of curing: acrylic nails cure on their own in a matter of minutes, gel needs to be cured in a special nail UV or LED lamp.
 Gel nails look more natural and their structure is more springy.
 Acrylic is a „heavier calibre” material which makes nails resistant to hard conditions.
 The choice of either method should be based on the client's wants and needs after a thorough interview about the way her nails react to either method.
 Such choice is often influenced by an individual preference and the „behaviour” of the nails after creating the manicure is completed.